All-in-one pressure controller and supply powered by battery or line voltage.

 Portable or connected

 The technology is powered by an embedded rechargeable battery to facilitate portability.
 It can support a wide range of connections (Wi-Fi, BLE, IoT, USB, industrial bus), and embedded protocols.
-For point-of-care applications, a touch screen can be developed and integrated in our microfluidic micropump based on your needs.
+For point-of-care applications, a touch screen can be developed based on your needs.
 A flow sensor can directly be connected to the engineered device.

 Unmatched pressure and flow stability

-Fluigent’s (patent pending) powerful pressure regulation algorithm is based on physical equations and self-learning routines that offer several benefits for our microfluidic micropump:
+Fluigent’s i (patent pending) powerful pressure regulation algorithm is based on physical equations and self-learning routines that offer several benefits: